A Moc's First Year Learning Communities

 Community Descriptions:

 This learning community is designed to assist incoming International Students with the adjustment to living in the United States and connecting to the UTC campus by sharing their culture with other students.
-The community is also open to domestic students who want to study abroad and those who want to get to know International Students.- T. Bank's Classified College Survival Guide
+The community is also open to domestic students who want to study abroad and those who want to get to know International Students.- Learning to Fail, so YOU Can Learn to Fly at UTC

 Instructor: